profsmith89/ctps/_sources/chap02.md

 print(the_line[6:10])
 ```

 Notice that the first index in this expression (i.e., the one before the colon) is the index of *the first character of the slice we want*, but the second index in this expression is *one greater* than the index of the last item in our slice.
 Defining the slicing operation in this manner allows us to write `the_line[0:len(the_line)]` to create a copy of the string object named `the_line`.
-Since a programmer will often find herself writing `0` as the first index and `len(s)` as the second index in a slice, where `s` is a name for some sequence object, Python will assume you mean `0` as the first index if you elide it and `len(s)` as the second index if you elide it.
+Since programmers will often find themselves writing `0` as the first index and `len(s)` as the second index in a slice, where `s` is a name for some sequence object, Python will assume you mean `0` as the first index if you elide it and `len(s)` as the second index if you elide it.
 To copy a string `s`, therefore, you can simply type `s[:]`.

 I tell you all this because we want the slice `the_line[12:]` as the start of our dialogue line.